Who is a Candidate?

 Cognitive Functioning

 The child should either have normal intelligence (IQ) or the cognitive assessment scores from psychological testing must be provided so that test results can be interpreted correctly.
-Often, nonverbal intelligence tests, which are language-free measures of cognitive ability, are more reliable and provide a more accurate measure of intelligence in individuals who have problems processing verbal information.
+Often nonverbal intelligence tests, which are language free measures of cognitive ability are more reliable and provide a more accurate measure of intelligence in individuals who have problems processing verbal information.
 On tests that provide both verbal and non-verbal measures, a discrepancy in scores is often seen, with significantly better nonverbal performance in individuals with auditory processing issues.
-However, this is not always the case if the child has a visual processing disorder causing poor visual perceptual skills.
+However, this is not always the case if the child has visual processing disorder causing poor visual perceptual skills.
 The better measure, which could be verbal or nonverbal, should be considered when estimating a child’s cognitive potential.
 Even if scores are mildly delayed for the child’s chronological age, APD testing can still be performed.
-At Auditory Processing Center, we can convert scores to a child’s mental age equivalent so that APD test interpretation is accurate.
-Failure on a test when using the child’s mental age equivalent would indicate that the child has a real auditory processing deficit not specific to the child’s cognitive/intellectual or developmental limitations.
-Auditory Processing Center has successfully evaluated many individuals with below-average IQ as well as moderate to high functioning individuals on the autism spectrum.
-Referrals acase-by-cased on a case by case basis based on individual circumstances, needs, and abilities.
+At Auditory Processing Center we are able to convert scores to a child’s mental age equivalent so that APD testing is accurate.
+Failure using the child’s mental age equivalent would indicate that the child has a real auditory processing deficit not specific to the child’s cognitive/intellectual or developmental limitations.
+Auditory Processing Center has successfully evaluated many individuals with below average IQ as well as moderate to high functioning individuals on the autism spectrum.
+Referrals are considered on a case by case basis based on individual circumstances, needs, and abilities.

 Speech Articulation